NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Background

 \subsection{Reliable Secrets with Fuzzy Extractors}

-To turn noisy hardware fingerprint bits (key material) into usable cryptographic keys, a widely accepted method is a fuzzy extractor (FE)~\cite{boyen2004reusable,dodis2004fuzzy}.
-In general, the FE consists of two procedures: i) a secure sketch; and ii) an entropy extraction.
-The former reconciles errors in the regenerated bits.
-The later compresses the bits into a uniformly distributed cryptographic key with full bit-entropy.
+A widely accepted method to turn noisy hardware fingerprint bits (key material) into usable cryptographic keys is to use an FE~\cite{boyen2004reusable,dodis2004fuzzy}.
+In general, the FE consists of two procedures: i) a secure sketch and ii) an entropy extraction.
+The secure sketch reconciles errors in the regenerated bits.
+The entropy extraction (e.g., a cryptographic hash function) compresses the bits into a uniformly distributed cryptographic key with full bit entropy.